mesosphere/dcos-commons/docs/pages/tutorials/secrets-tutorial.md

 # Secrets Tutorial

-`dcos-commons` enables integration of DC/OS secrets both in declarative YAML API and flexible JAVA API.
+The SDK enables you to integrate DC/OS secrets using both a declarative YAML API and flexible JAVA API.
 In YAML, secrets are declared within the `secret:` section in a pod specification.
 Similarly, in JAVA API, a `SecretSpec` is added to the `PodSpec` object.

-Please refer to [Developer Guide](developer-guide.html)  for more information about the JAVA API.
-Please refer to [Operations Guide](operations-guide.html) for detailed explaination of how DC/OS secrets can be used in dcos-commons.
+Refer to the [Developer Guide](developer-guide.html) for more information about the JAVA API.
+Refer to the [Operations Guide](operations-guide.html) for a detailed explaination of how to use DC/OS secrets in your SDK-baser service.

 In this tutorial, we will use the existing `hello-world` service to experiment with secrets.
-First of all, create a DC/OS Enterprise 1.10 cluster (at least 3 nodes is recommended).
-Please note that integration of secrets in dcos-commons is only supported in DC/OS Enterprise 1.10 onwards.
+First, create a DC/OS Enterprise 1.10 cluster (at least 3 nodes is recommended).

+*Note*: Secrets integration is only supported in DC/OS Enterprise 1.10 and above.

 ## Create Secrets

-Use DCOS CLI to create a secret.
+Use the DC/OS CLI to create a secret.
 You must have the Enterprise DC/OS CLI installed.

 Install DC/OS Enterprise CLI: